NSWSESMembers/Lighthouse/README.md

 ###Tested:

 - Change page title to job number when viewing a job
+- Fixed missing favicon on the login page
 - Fix missing X button on popup on situational awareness map
 - "Keep logged in" - hits a url in the back ground to keep user session alive
 - Summary and Statistics page that feeds directly from beacon filters